akhilsaini/aws-csa-2017/README.md

 ### S3 Object Tier Storage Classes(SLA- Service Level Agreements regarding the durability and availability)

   - S3-Standard - Durability(Not loosing the file) of 99.999999999% and availability of 99.99%.
 Stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently. i.e. very very highly available.

-  - S3-IA (Infrequently Accessed) - Durability of 99.999999999% and availability of 99.9%.
+  - S3 Standard-IA (Infrequently Accessed) - Durability of 99.999999999% and availability of 99.9%.
 For data that is accessed less frequently, but requires rapid access when needed.
 Lower fee than S3, but you are charged for retrieval.
+Minimum 30-day retention period and minimum 128 KB object size.
+  - One Zone-IA - For infrequently accessed data.
+Stores data only in 1 AZ at a lower price than Standard-IA.
+Minimum 30-day retention period and minimum 128 KB object size.
   - S3-RRS (Reduced Redundancy Storage) - Durability and availability of 99.99%.
 Use when you don’t care if data is occasionally lost and can easily be re-created.

   - Glacier - For archival only.
 Takes 3 - 5 hours to restore files.
 Durability of 99.999999999%.